MozillaFoundation/Gigabit-101-Workshop/README.md

 There are two files in the Activity Scripts folder:

-- one is a slidedeck that a facilitator can use to walk through the activities;
+- one is a slide deck that a facilitator can use to walk through the activities;
 - the other is a sample agenda that references the potential order of activities;

 Each activity guide, and the sample agenda, references items that need to be printed for each corresponding activity.